NatashaTroth/Bachelor-Thesis-2/Experiment/Readme.md

-# Identifying the Ideal Length of Time to Record Smartphone Data, in Order to Obtain Distinct Clusters to Predict Eating Crises
+# Identifying the Ideal Length of Time to Aggregate Smartphone Data, in Order to Obtain Distinct Clusters to Predict Eating Crises

 Bachelor Thesis 2, FH Salzburg, MultiMediaTechnology Salzburg, Austria, 29.06.2020